-7.3.3 Minority Zeros
+7.3.4 Minority Hard Zeros

-A mark of zero will not stand if given by a minority, defined as equal to or less than 50%, of the grading judges.
-Any minority zero(s) will be changed by the scoring program to the average mark given by the majority judges.
+A mark of HZ will not stand if given by a minority, defined as equal to or less than 50%, of the grading judges.
+Any minority HZ(s) will be changed by the scoring program to the average mark given by the majority judges.
 If there is a question about matters-of-fact, the Chief Judge may call a conference prior to surrendering the scoresheets to the Scoring Director.
-(See 7.3.4)
+(See 7.3.6)